The gravitational field of a laser beam beyond the short wavelength approximation: The Metric of the laser beam

 \subsubsection{Small distance between emitter and absorber}

-In the second situation, where we assume a short distance between emitter and absorber, the rapid change of the field strength at emitter and absorber cannot be neglected.
+In the second situation, where we assume a short distance between emitter and absorber of the laser beam, the rapid change of the field strength at emitter and absorber of the laser beam cannot be neglected.
 Then, we solve the Einstein equations (\ref{eq:wave}) by use of their retarded solution

-Furthermore, we can set $\theta\zeta \ll 1$ and we can expand the function $e^{-|\mu(\theta\zeta)|^2\rho^2}$ appearing in the energy momentum tensor in $\theta$ before the integration, which simplifies the calculations significantly.\footnote{Due to the Gaussian profile of the beam, large values of $\rho$ do not contribute significantly and $(\theta\zeta)^n\rho^2$ can be considered as small for all $n \geq 1$.} Expressions for $h^\lambda_{\bar\alpha\bar\beta}$ up to second order in $\theta$ for the case of small distances between emitter and absorber can be found in Appendix \ref{sec:metricpert}.
+Furthermore, we can set $\theta\zeta \ll 1$ and we can expand the function $e^{-|\mu(\theta\zeta)|^2\rho^2}$ appearing in the energy-momentum tensor in $\theta$ before the integration, which simplifies the calculations significantly.\footnote{Due to the Gaussian profile of the beam, large values of $\rho$ do not contribute significantly and $(\theta\zeta)^n\rho^2$ can be considered as small for all $n \geq 1$.} Expressions for $h^\lambda_{\bar\alpha\bar\beta}$ up to first order in $\theta$ for the case of small distances between emitter and absorber of the laser beam can be found in Appendix~\ref{sec:metricpert}.

 In the following, we discuss the metric perturbation in different orders in $\theta$ and present its physical effects.
+As already the effects in the leading order of our expansion are too small to be measurable with current technology \cite{raetzel_2016}, this will also be the case for the effects in the higher orders.
+However, the effects are of conceptual interest, as they illustrate the gravitational properties of light.